BillShiyaoZhang/BingWallpaperDownload/README.md

 ## Previous work

-This project is based on previous [work](https://github.com/josueespinosa/BingBackground) by Josue Espinosa, josue.espinosa.live@gmail.com.
+This project is based on previous [work](https://github.com/josueespinosa/BingBackground) by Josue Espinosa.
 A command line tool, downloading images from Bing and storing them locally, which is slightly modified and archived [here](./BingBackground/BingBackground/),

 ## License
 [MIT](https://github.com/BillShiyaoZhang/BingWallpaperDownload/blob/master/LICENSE)